 - Self-Directed Learning Time – Students must demonstrate competency in standards-aligned content across all core subject areas.
 Students have a choice in how they learn so they can discover how they learn best.
 Students learn by utilizing a combination of online resources called playlists created by the Summit teachers, small group collaboration, and instruction provided by the homeschooling parent.

 - Project Time – During Project Time, students are engaged in project-based learning experiences facilitated by Summit teachers.
 These deeper learning activities ask students to think critically, collaborate, apply the content they are learning, and develop important cognitive skills.

 - Mentorship – Students are given teacher mentors to create the connection, motivation, and provide the support students require for success.
-Teacher mentors, students, and parents work together to establish both short and long term goals that can stretch beyond graduation.
-Students also engage in meaningful discussions with their mentor group focusing on goal setting, character development and self-advocacy.
+Teacher mentors, students, and parents work together to establish both short and long-term goals that can stretch beyond their time at CAMS.
+Students also engage in meaningful discussions with their mentor group focusing on goal setting, character development, and self-advocacy.